 The same issue exists with your HVAC filter in that the fans are not strong enough to pull air through a higher efficiency filter.
 So, your car air filter will only remove the biggest pollen or dust particles.
 And not the finer particles that you breathe into your lungs.

-Furthermore, imagine if you wanted to remove fumes and emissions from vehicle exhaust.
-In other words, the gases we listed above.
-This issue is even harder since a bank of carbon has more air flow resistance and therefore requires a stronger fan to pull the air through.
+The issue of removing fumes and emissions from your vehicle exhaust is even harder since a bank of carbon has more air flow resistance and therefore requires a stronger fan to pull the air through.

 We looked at developing a better filter that could be placed in a car however we determined this was not practical since the fans in a car are just not strong enough.
-The result would be much lower air flow.
-This would create a strain on the fan as well as poorer performance in the air conditioning.
+The result would be much lower air flow, which would create a strain on the fan as well as poorer performance in the air conditioning.

 And this leads us to the current car air purifier solutions.